dedeweb/dslr-html5-nodejs-photobooth/README.md

 #### Admin
 The admin page allow user to control every aspect of the application.

-	note : Server/Front/ and admin page can be opened only once at a time.
+**note :** Server, front and admin page can be opened only once at a time.
 If you try to open a page that is already opened, you will have an error.

 For displaying the front on the tablet, I recommand the android app developped with this project : kiosapp, source code is here : https://github.com/dedeweb/kioskapp .
 This app display the page fullscreen, and user can not exit app.
 It is remote controlled by admin panel here.